juansa6201/consecionario/README.md

 # consecionario

-how to set the password of the mysq database export PASSWORD=''
+how to set the password of the mysq database</br>
+export PASSWORD=''